Richard M. Powell (investor): Early life and education

 Powell was born in Spanish Town, Jamaica in 1979.
 At the age of 12 he came across Warren Buffett’s biography The Making of An American Capitalist.
 Powell was captivated by Buffet’s investment strategies and was most impressed with Buffet’s childhood entrepreneurial endeavors, namely his childhood paper route that earned him a profit on every paper.

 Powell attended Saint Andrews Preparatory in Kingston, Jamaica before enrolling in Campion College, a high school in the parish of St. Andrew.
 Once again surrounded by family and friends Powell was encouraged to take up his passion for sports.
 Powell played football (soccer), tennis, table tennis, competed in track and field and additionally became the youngest person ever from the Caribbean to be scouted by a professional soccer club PSV Eindhoven in Europe.

-A skilled football (soccer) player Powell debated whether or not to attend Sanford University on a full soccer scholarship or play professionally in Europe.
+A skilled football (soccer) player Powell debated whether or not to attend Stanford University on a full soccer scholarship or play professionally in Europe.
 Ultimately Powell decided to study economics at Harvard University.